k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 Section name: [encryption_cyberark_sm]

-Authentication is done by sending an `Authorization: Bearer` header, either API key or user:passowrd, using HTTP basic authentication method:
+The authentication is done by sending an `Authorization: Bearer` header, either API key or user:passowrd, using HTTP basic authentication method:

 * AUTH_TOKEN
 * AUTH_PASSWORD